 What is thrush?

-Thrush is common, as 75% of women will develop thrush at least once during their lifetime.
-Thrush can also be found on other parts of the body, such as in the mouth, the breast or penis (therefore it can be spread through intercourse, although it is not classed as a sexually transmitted infection).
+Thrush is common, with around 75% of women developing it at least once during their lifetime.
+Thrush can also be found on other parts of the body, such as in the mouth, within or under the breast/s or in the penis.
+This means that it can be spread among sexual partners, although it is not classed as a sexually transmitted infection.

-Developing thrush during pregnancy wont harm your baby, however, if you have thrush during the birth it can be passed to your baby.
+Developing thrush during pregnancy will not harm your unborn baby.
+However, if you have thrush during the birth, it can be passed to your baby.
 A paediatrician will advise on how to treat your baby if this happens.

 What are the symptoms of vaginal thrush?

-Thrush can cause irritation of the vagina, the vulva, the surrounding area and can even spread onto the upper thighs if it doesn’t clear up naturally and is left untreated.
-It can present as swelling, a white lumpy discharge (often described as resembling cottage cheese) and most commonly causes varying degrees of itchiness.
+Thrush can cause irritation of the vagina, the vulva and the surrounding area and can even spread onto the upper thighs if it doesn’t clear up naturally and is left untreated.
+It can present as swelling, a white lumpy discharge (often described as resembling cottage cheese), sometimes a white-ish watery discharge, mild pelvic pain and, most commonly, it causes varying degrees of itchiness.

 How can I ease and help to prevent thrush?

-- Try to wear loose fitting underwear and clothes made from natural fibres such as cotton, silk and linen- these help your skin to breathe more easily as they are more absorbent.
+- Try to wear loose fitting underwear and clothes made from natural fibres such as cotton, silk and linen- these are more absorbent and hence help your skin to breathe more easily.
 If you can, go pant-free to allow air to circulate freely.

 - Make sure your washing detergent or fabric conditioner isn’t causing or increasing the irritation by changing to a milder or anti-allergy type.